TomAnthony/django-easy-instagram/README.md

 A Django application that provides a template tag for displaying content from a public Instagram profile.
 Has ability to cache files locally.

-This is derived from [Marco Pompili's version](https://github.com/marcopompili/django-instagram), which has different requirements and options.
-Thanks to Marco for doing all the hard work.
+This was originally derived from [Marco Pompili's version](https://github.com/marcopompili/django-instagram), but has now been largely rewritten to use the Instagram Basic Display API.

 ## Requirements